Guaranteed Bursaries 2014-15

 Entering via an Access route or with vocational qualifications and with a household income figure of up to £42,600.
 To be eligible on this basis you must be in your year of entry to the University, and on the first year of your course (or year 0 if doing a foundation year).

-The deadline for applications the Nottingham Potential Bursary will be 19th June 2015.
+The deadline for applications the Nottingham Potential Bursary is 19th June 2015.
 If you are having any problems receiving your bursary please ensure you contact the Bursary Team before the deadline as applications made after this date can not be assessed.

 National Scholarship Programme